 Step 1 — Set Your Base

-While you will need to step out of the rack to set your feet up for the squat, it is recommended that you place your feet in the squat stance, or slightly narrower, as you want to think about “squatting” the load off the rack hooks, rather than stepping in and out with one foot.
-This is especially the case as the loads get heavier.
-(You don’t want to stagger-step the wrong way and hit the floor with 500 pounds on you.)
+While you will need to step out of the rack to set your stance for the squat, you should place your feet in your squat stance, or slightly narrower, so you can “squat” the load out of the rack, rather than stepping in and out with one foot.

 Step 2 — Get a Grip